Privacy and confidentiality of records

 - have their privacy rights respected;

-- be assured their information will not be passed onto a third person without their consent;
+- be assured their information will not be passed onto a third person unless it is authorised by law or they have given their consent;

 - be assured that information will only be used for the purpose it was supplied.